bluetinkwok/terraform_digital_ocean_automation/README.md

 ```

 3. Edit `terraform.tfvars` with your values:
-- Set your domain name (must be managed by DigitalOcean)
+- Set your domain name
 - Set your email address for SSL certificates
 - Configure usernames and passwords for n8n and Flowise
 - Configure backup settings (enable/disable, schedule, retention)
+- Add your Cloudflare API token and Zone ID
 - Adjust region and droplet size if needed

 4. Set your DigitalOcean API token: